axelayala1988/logs_on_grail/01_DQL_Basics/index.md

 fetch recordTypes
 ```

-For the purposes of these hands-on labs we will always begin with `fetch logs` unless otherwise provided.
+For the purposes of these hands-on labs we will always begin with `fetch logs`.

 The default query also shows available limits against the data - `scanLimitGBytes` and `samplingRatio` each of these options can be used independently or together.
 While developing your query it is best practice to use them until the final result requires precise results.